 Initiative 91, which passed in the November 2014 election, legalized recreational marijuana for anyone ages 21 and over.
 The implementation of recreational marijuana use began on July 1st, 2015.
 Current possession laws include 24 ounces of usable marijuana along with 24 plants (6 mature, 18 immature)

 Vermont has made both medical and recreational marijuana legal, passing the laws in 2007 and 2018, respectively.
-Current possession laws for medical patients include two ounces of usable marijuana along with 9 plants (2 mature, 7 immature).
+Current possession laws for medical patients in Vermont include two ounces of usable marijuana along with 9 plants (2 mature, 7 immature).

 Washington has been one of the medical marijuana states since 1998, and one of the recreational marijuana states since 2012.
 Initiative 502 is the law passed that allows for the cultivation and recreational use of weed for individuals 21 and up.
 In the years since voters made marijuana legal, several hundred recreational marijuana shops have appeared all over Washington.
 Marijuana possession is limited to one ounce for recreational consumers.